uberboom/forecast-php/README.md

 #### Configuring the HTTP Client

-The package includes two difference HTTP client implementations: One is using the [PHP Curl extension](http://www.php.net/manual/book.curl.php), the other one relies on `file_get_contents`, so make sure that [`allow_url_fopen`](http://www.php.net/manual/filesystem.configuration.php#ini.allow-url-fopen) is enabled in your php.ini file.
+The package includes two difference HTTP client implementations: One is using the [PHP Curl extension](http://www.php.net/manual/book.curl.php), the other one relies on `file_get_contents`, so make sure that either the Curl extension is loaded or [`allow_url_fopen`](http://www.php.net/manual/filesystem.configuration.php#ini.allow-url-fopen) is enabled in your php.ini file.

 ```php
 'httpclient' => 'curl|file',